aip956/WeatherGirl2/README.md

 Future endpoint: Works

-Landing page has present weather video background
-Nice font: Raleway
+Landing page has present weather video background --> Could not save with mp4s, so needed to use jpegs Nice font: Raleway
 Add city in center page?
 Carries to other pages?
-Display temp, feels like, conditions, icon
+Display temp, feels like, conditions

 Carousel: Scroll left to Weather in the Past, Weather presently, scroll right to Weather in the future Mostly taken from: https://www.youtube.com/watch?v=gor5BvT2z88